-- You can cancel out the apposing teams score in the same round, by out scoring them.
+- You can cancel out the opposing team’s score in the same round by out-scoring them.
 For example Team A scores 6 points, then Team B scores 10.
 Team B records their score for the round of 4 points.

-How to keep score in 3 Hole Washers:
+How to keep score in the 3 Hole Washer Game:

-- One point is earned for the hole closes to the front of the board
+- One point is earned for the hole closes to the front of the box

-- Three points are earned for the center hole
+- Three points are earned for the middle hole

-- Five points are earned for the last hole on the board.
+- Five points are earned for the last/farthest hole on the board.

-- Play to 21 points–not over or under (team members must hit exactly 21 points to win the game).
+- Play to 21 game points exactly–not over or under (team members must hit exactly 21 points to win the game).
 If the team scores over 21 points, they go back to 16!